OurchiveIO/ourchive-getourchive/content/homepage/demo.md

 header_menu: true
 ---

 Ourchive is currently in closed beta stage.
-You can access the beta site at [getourchive.io](https://getourchive.io).
+You can access the beta site at [ourchive.io](https://ourchive.io).

-If you are interested in helping test, you can [reach out to us](tk).
+If you are interested in helping test, you can [subscribe to our mailing list](https://docs.getourchive.io/), where we'll send out calls for more testers.